JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Results

 High-resolution ALMA observations by \citet{oya15} using CS rotational lines, a dense gas tracer, provided a clearer kinematic picture.
-Their position-velocity diagram analysis suggested that the western side of the outflow is blue shifted while the eastern side is red shifted, consistent with our findings in the \NeII\, velocity map.
+Their position-velocity diagram analysis suggested that the western side of the outflow is blueshifted, while the eastern side is redshifted, consistent with our findings in the \NeII\ velocity map.
 We also performed velocity analysis for other MIRI ionized lines and obtained a similar result.
-This result is somewhat counterintuitive in the context of scattered light continuum where the eastern side appears brighter than the western side \citep{tobin08, tobin10}.
-Typically, dust scattering is brighter on the side of the disk tilted towards the observer.
-Recently, \citet{vanthoff23} showed there was brightening on the eastern side suggesting the extended disk being inclined towards the observer.
-However, given the flared and asymmetric nature of the disk, the inner disk may still not be tilted towards the observer.
-Thus, the discrepancy between the scattered light observations and the kinematic structure revealed by the \NeII\, maps suggests that the dust distribution may not be perfectly aligned with the true inclination of the disk.
-Further, the MIRI/MRS data provides high-resolution spectral imaging in the innermost regions, and are less susceptible to biases from large-scale wide morphological orientation.
-Therefore, our results taken together with the jet orientation (see Section~\ref{discuss}) likely represents the true orientation of the outflow, with the eastern side associated with red shifted velocities and the western side with blue shifted velocities.
+This result is somewhat counterintuitive in the context of scattered light continuum, where the eastern side appears brighter than the western side \citep{tobin08, tobin10}.
+Typically, dust scattering is brighter on the side of the disk tilted toward the observer.
+Recently, \citet{vanthoff23} showed brightening on the eastern side, suggesting that the extended disk is inclined toward the observer.
+However, given the flared and asymmetric nature of the disk, the inner disk may still not be tilted toward the observer.
+Thus, the discrepancy between the scattered light observations and the kinematic structure revealed by the \NeII\ maps suggests that the dust distribution may not be perfectly aligned with the true inclination of the disk.
+Furthermore, the MIRI/MRS data provide high-resolution spectral imaging of the innermost regions and are less susceptible to biases from large-scale wide morphological orientation.
+Therefore, our results taken together with the jet orientation (see Section~\ref{discuss}) likely represent the true orientation of the outflow, with the eastern side associated with redshifted velocities and the western side with blueshifted velocities.

-\subsection{\NeII\, shock model and \NeII/\NeIII\, ratio map}
+\subsection{\NeII\ shock model and \NeII/\NeIII\ ratio map}

-\citet{hollen89} presented detailed models of $J$-type shocks which produce strong atomic and ionic emission due to the fast, dissociative heating at the shock fronts in the absence of significant magnetic field.
-In particular, the model predicts bright \NeII\, emission from high velocity shocks, that is sensitive to pre-shock density and shock velocity.
+\citet{hollen89} presented detailed $J$-type shock models that produce strong atomic and ionic emission through fast, dissociative heating at shock fronts in the absence of a significant magnetic field.
+In particular, the model predicts bright \NeII\ emission from HV shocks, which is sensitive to pre-shock density and shock velocity.